petros-d/docs/docs/ci-cd.md

             \"client_secret\": \"$KEY_SECRET\",
             \"audience\": \"astronomer-ee\",
             \"grant_type\": \"client_credentials\"}" | jq -r '.access_token' )
 # Step 6.
-Create the Image
+Make a request to the Astronomer API that passes metadata from your new Docker image and creates a record for it.

 echo "get image id"
 IMAGE=$( curl --location --request POST "https://api.astronomer.io/hub/v1" \
         --header "Authorization: Bearer $TOKEN" \